Renting an Apartment with a 500 Credit Score

 4 - Build your credit

-If you have some time before you have to move into a rental property (a few months or more), work on building your credit first by learning how to remove late payments from credit report or getting (and using responsibly) a credit builder card.
+If you have some time before you have to move into a rental property (a few months or more), work on building your credit first by checking your credit report to find opportunities to lift your credit score.

 Here are some credit-building resources to help you get started: